debbiedai/hw3-ntudlcvta2019/README.md

 ### Late Submission Policy
 You have a five-day delay quota for the whole semester.
 Once you have exceeded your quota, the credit of any late submission will be deducted by 30% each day.

 Note that while it is possible to continue your work in this repository after the deadline, **we will by default grade your last commit before the deadline** specified above.
 If you wish to use your quota or submit an earlier version of your repository, please contact the TAs and let them know which commit to grade.
+For more information, please check out [this post](https://www.facebook.com/notes/dlcv-spring-2019/lateearly-homework-submission/326632628047121/).

 ### Academic Honesty
 -   Taking any unfair advantages over other class members (or letting anyone do so) is strictly prohibited.
 Violating university policy would result in an **F** grade for this course (**NOT** negotiable).